1. Irish Heritage on Florida's Historic Coast

-You can find plenty of bars and restaurants in St. Augustine to satisfy your cravings for Irish food and drink.
-Try Meehan's Irish Pub, Ann O'Malley's Deli & Pub, or Barley Republic in downtown St. Augustine.
+Those who visit the area during St. Patrick's Day will find dozens of bars and restaurants in St. Augustine to satisfy cravings for Irish food and drink.
+We suggest trying Meehan's Irish Pub, Ann O'Malley's Deli & Pub, and Barley Republic downtown for an authentic Irish experience this holiday.